Jordan Lyles: Baltimore Orioles

 Lyles signed a one-year, $5.5 million contract with the Baltimore Orioles on March 12, 2022.
-In 2022, he was 12-11 with a 4.42 ERA over a career high 32 starts covering 179 innings.
+On September 21, Lyles tossed his second career complete game, allowing only three hits in a start against the Detroit Tigers.
+The only blemish on his line was a Kerry Carpenter home run as the Orioles won the game 8–1.
+On the year, he was 12-11 with a 4.42 ERA over a career high 32 starts covering 179 innings.
 He led a resurgent Orioles pitching staff in innings pitched, strikeouts, and wins.
-On November 9, 2022, Lyles option was declined by the Baltimore Orioles making him a free agent.
+He became a free agent on November 9, 2022 when the Orioles declined to pick up his contract option for 2023.